Swissbandit/RNS-Translations-and-Files/First time using Sideband.md

-All it takes is a little time and more and more Announces are listed, so at start patience is needed in discovering foreign Nodes and Peers in the Wild,
+All it takes is a little time and more and more Announces are listed, so at start patience is needed in discovering foreign Nodes and Peers in the Wild,let the App work for a while.

 soon you will have lists and contacts if you use the App, (which looks bare at start)you can edit/manage them there.